UNIVERSITY OF MARYLAND, COLLEGE PARK POLICY ON PHOTO IDENTIFICATION CARDS

 The photo ID card is issued at the time a student first registers for classes or, in the case of employees, at the initial hiring.
 The ID card should be carried at all times and is intended to serve an individual throughout their affiliation with the University.

 There is a $20 charge for a replacement ID card in cases where the card is lost, stolen, has intentional damage (e.g. holes punched in the card, snapped in two, etc.), or the cardholder wishes to retake their photo.
 The replacement fee is waived in cases where the replacement is due to normal wear and tear (i.e. the bar code is no longer visible or the magnetic strip is non-functioning).
+The replacement fee can only be waived if the most recently issued ID card is given to a Registrar staff member upon request of a replacement ID card.
 A replacement ID card can be obtained from the Office of the Registrar, First Floor, Mitchell Building, Monday - Friday, 8am - 5pm.